 Ho ho ho!
 'Tis the season and nobody does Christmas quite like Brisbane.
 Get amongst the live music, parades and Christmas sales.
 Christmas officially turns on with the Lighting of the Brisbane City Christmas Tree on 30 November in King George Square, followed by the Gold Lotto City Hall Light Spectacular every evening, Christmas movies, the popular Enchanted Garden at Roma Street Parkland and the Christmas Parade through Brisbane City.
 The best part?
 The Christmas event program is pretty much free - check out all the #ChristmasinBrisbane events here.

 If you’re like most students, you’ll probably want to spend your summer break raking in the most cash you can in the limited time off you have.
 Keep in mind the maximum hours you can work on a student visa and check out our tips for applying for jobs in Brisbane.

 If you just want to rack up as much work experience as you can, look into volunteering - the Brisbane Student Hub Facebook page and the Volunteering Queensland website are good places to start.
-Your institution's careers office may also have opportunities listed.
+World Science Festival Brisbane are looking for volunteers for the 2019 event in March, or your institution's careers office may also have opportunities listed.